eugoteams/Eugoofficial/content/blog/2021-04-06-life-in-paris.md

 ---
 path: life-in-paris
+date: 2021-04-06T20:50:38.640Z
 title: Life In paris
-date: 2021-04-06T20:50:38.640Z
-description: >-

-  A world full of fun, adventure, and profit awaits!
+description: test A world full of fun, adventure, and profit awaits!
 Sign up for our free daily e-letter, Overseas Opportunity Letter, and we'll send you a FREE report on the 10 Best Places To Retire In Style Overseas Today
 image: assets/paris-on-a-budget.jpg
 tags:
   - lifestyle